cverluise/patentcity/docs/FR_MODEL_CARD.md

 ## 🎯 Intended use

 `en_ent_frpatent0*` have been specifically trained on FR patents (resp FR317502A-FR1569050A and FR1605567A-FR2427761A).
-The model's performance are not guaranteed out of this scope.
+The model's performances are not guaranteed out of this scope.

 ## 🔂 Versions and alternative approaches